 - Mitigate or reduce disruptions of operations.

-- Provide safety for human assets, minimize damages and losses.
+- Provide safety for human assets, and minimize damages and losses.

-- Achieve efficient recovery from a disaster/emergency and resume full service to public.
+- Achieve efficient recovery from a disaster/emergency and resume full service to the public.

 - Once you have these essentials figured out, you want to ensure that prioritize them in a pyramidal fashion, placing the most essential ones closer to the top.

 The third thing that needs to happen is the creation of a plan which will cover each essential service with detailed information about the individuals responsible for them, their backups, what each essential service covers, resources needed as well as steps that need to be followed to execute these services.
 Lastly, make sure to have a detailed contact list that can be used by your clients to get in touch with you should they experience problems.